MARFT: Multi-Agent Reinforcement Fine-Tuning: Introduction

 Reinforcement Learning (RL) is a machine learning paradigm in which an agent learns optimal behaviors through trial-and-error interactions with an environment to maximize cumulative reward.
 Unlike supervised or unsupervised learning, RL is driven by feedback in the form of rewards or penalties \citep{sutton1998introduction}.
 The recent release of OpenAI's o1 model, trained using large-scale RL techniques, has reignited interest in the field due to its impressive reasoning abilities \citep{openai2024learningtoreason}.
 Following this, OpenAI expanded its broader reinforcement fine-tuning (RFT) research program focused on refining LLMs through RL approaches \citep{openai2024rftresearchprogram}.
 Distinct from conventional RL, RFT involves fine-tuning pretrained models using a relatively small set (dozens to thousands) of high-quality interaction trajectories.
 This process must maintain the language capabilities of the LLM while enhancing its reasoning and decision-making skills.
-Recent studies have shown that RFT can significantly improve the performance of LLM-based agents \citep{deepseekai2025deepseekr1incentivizingreasoningcapability,qwen2025qwq32b,shao2024deepseekmathpushinglimitsmathematical,zeng2024scalingsearchlearningroadmap,wang2024openropensourceframework}.
-Notably, \citet{shao2024deepseekmathpushinglimitsmathematical} proposed a variant of Proximal Policy Optimization (PPO), termed Group Relative Policy Optimization (GRPO), which enhanced reasoning abilities and revealed intriguing phenomena such as the “Aha moment” during large-scale RL training.
-Building on this, \citet{yu2025dapoopensourcellmreinforcement} and \citet{yue2025vapoefficientreliablereinforcement} introduced DAPO and VAPO, respectively, extending GRPO with additional techniques.
-Collectively, these efforts highlight the centrality of the trial-and-error nature of RL in advancing LLM intelligence.
+Recent studies have shown that RFT can significantly improve the performance of LLM-based agents \citep{deepseekai2025deepseekr1incentivizingreasoningcapability,qwen2025qwq32b,shao2024deepseekmathpushinglimitsmathematical,zeng2024scalingsearchlearningroadmap,wang2024openropensourceframework}. \reviewchange{Notably, GRPO was proposed as a variant of Proximal Policy Optimization (PPO), enhancing reasoning abilities and revealing intriguing phenomena such as the ``Aha moment'' during large-scale RL training \citep{shao2024deepseekmathpushinglimitsmathematical}.
+Building on this, DAPO and VAPO extend GRPO with additional techniques \citep{yu2025dapoopensourcellmreinforcement,yue2025vapoefficientreliablereinforcement}.} Collectively, these efforts highlight the centrality of the trial-and-error nature of RL in advancing LLM intelligence.
 Despite these advances, directly applying RFT to multi-agent LLM settings remains underexplored.
 Naively transferring single-agent RFT techniques to multi-agent contexts often leads to challenges such as unstable training, inactive agents, and inefficient communication.
 These issues underscore the need to revisit and adapt established concepts from MARL to bridge the gap between RFT and LLM-based Multi-Agent Systems (LaMAS).